Sports Drinks:

 Here’s how it works:

-The carbs/energy in a sports drink are transported into your cellular system through osmosis.
 If you recall learning about osmosis in science class, it’s the way a fluid crosses a membrane.
 In order for the fluid to cross, it has to be an equal or lower concentration than the fluid on the other side of the membrane.
+A good drink is isotonic (the same concentration as your cellular fluids).
+When an isotonic drink gets to your small intestine, fluids are absorbed and the carbohydrates are transported by energy transporters (SGLT1 and GLUT5).

 What’s interesting is that the concentration of a fluid (also called the osmolality) is largely dependent on the NUMBER of particles in the fluid, and less dependent on the size of the particles.
 Complex carbs by definition have a larger molecular structure than simple sugars, basically they have more glucose molecules stuck together.
 But remember, it’s the number of particles, not the size that matters most.
-What that means is that at the point of absorption (isotonic), a fluid with complex carbs can transport nearly twice as much energy into the cellular system compared to one with simple sugars.
+What that means is that an isotonic drink with complex carbs can contain nearly twice as much energy compared to one with simple sugars.

 sugar percentage in leading sports drinks